claasd/caffoa.net/readme.md

   genericAdditionalPropertiesType: JToken  # Default for System.Text.Json is JsonElement? different type can be used for the additionalProperties dictionary
   withCancellation: true # if set to false, caffoa will not add a CancellationToken to all interface methods.
 It will be triggered when the HTTP Request gets aborted (for example by the client).
   disposable: false # if set to true, Interfaces will derive from IAsyncDisposable, and functions will use `await using var instance = _factory.Instance(..);`
-  useInheritance: false # When set to false, instead of inheritance, allOf will create a standalone object with converters to objects that are referenced by allOf.
+  useInheritance: false # Deprecated.
+When set to true, AllOff and OneOf schemas will be generated using inheritance instead of composition.
   imports: [] # a list of imports that will be added to most generated classes
-  requestBodyType:  # Default is NULL you can override the request body type for specific operations or methods
+  requestBodyType:  # Default is NULL. you can override the request body type for specific operations or methods
     type: JToken # the body type that JSON should be de-serialized to
     import: Newtonsoft.Json.Linq # optional import for the type
     filter: # filter for the operations/methods where this type should be used